stellar/actions/sdf-ecr-login/README.md

 # ECR Login via OIDC — Composite Action

 Reusable GitHub Actions composite action that handles AWS OIDC authentication and ECR login (private and public).
-Role ARNs are pre-configured — callers can optionally override the AWS region and enable public ECR login.
+Callers must provide the OIDC and ECR role ARNs as inputs, and can optionally override the AWS region and enable public ECR login.

 ## Usage